-While utilizing native services like AWS Inspector can aid in the continuous identification of vulnerabilities within our EC2 workloads, safeguarding these workloads from exploitation is crucial.
-This can be achieved by utilizing intrusion prevention solutions such as AWS Network Firewall, or by implementing a third-party security solution in our cloud environment.
+While utilising native services like AWS Inspector can aid in the continuous identification of vulnerabilities within our EC2 workloads, safeguarding these workloads from exploitation is crucial.
+This can be achieved by utilising intrusion prevention solutions such as AWS Network Firewall, or by implementing a third-party security solution in our cloud environment.

 The second critical capability is to safeguard against threats and ransomware, which is not without its challenges.
 While signature patterns are crucial and a basis for identifying and protecting against known security threats, we must also consider attacks that can bypass traditional malware scanning techniques.
 To address this challenge, we need to incorporate machine learning capabilities into our cloud security approach to protect against new and emerging threats.
 We would need to have security measures in place to extract file features from unknown and low-prevalence files and compare them against a threat model to determine if the file is an actual threat that should be blocked.

-Having a centralized platform to send security events from different sources is crucial as this enables us to have a holistic view of our security posture without the hassle of managing and switching back and forth between multiple interfaces.
-The telemetry collected by the centralized platform could then be analyzed to help us understand our risk in the cloud, respond more effectively to security incidents, and help meet compliance requirements by providing a comprehensive view of security events and activities across the enterprise.
+Having a centralised platform to send security events from different sources is crucial as this enables us to have a holistic view of our security posture without the hassle of managing and switching back and forth between multiple interfaces.
+The telemetry collected by the centralised platform could then be analysed to help us understand our risk in the cloud, respond more effectively to security incidents, and help meet compliance requirements by providing a comprehensive view of security events and activities across the enterprise.

-Misconfigurations remain among the top threats to organizations today and they account for 65–70% of all security related challenges in the cloud.
+Misconfigurations remain amongst the top threats to organisations today and they account for 65–70% of all security related challenges in the cloud.
 Misconfigured workloads could expose vulnerabilities and sensitive data to bad actors.

 To mitigate these risks, Cloud Security Posture Management (CSPM) tools can help monitor and continuously identify misconfigurations in our workloads and any other supporting services that we may be leveraging.
 CSPM tools can additionally serve as a training tool to help users avoid future misconfigurations.
 To further strengthen our security posture, it’s crucial that we introduce security as early as possible by leveraging CSPM tools in our development process.
 By scanning infrastructure-as-code templates for misconfigurations on our Integrated Development Environment (IDE) and in our pipelines before the infrastructure is deployed, we would be able to detect and remediate misconfigurations before they impact our production environment.